 Machine learning

-The search for useful biomarkers and modelling of biological systems is one of many areas where the utility of employing machine learning techniques has been increasingly demonstrated, provides an often-improved approach to interpretation, classification, and validation of biological data (Larrañaga et al., 2006).
+The search for useful biomarkers and modelling of biological systems is one of many areas where the utility of employing machine learning techniques has been increasingly demonstrated, providing an often-improved approach to interpretation, classification, and validation of biological data (Larrañaga et al., 2006).
 Of particular interest, artificial neural networks, which create a multilayered approach to the classification of data, have shown remarkable predictive capability in a myriad of different applications related to biological data (Tang et al., 2019).
-Based on the success compared to state-of-the-art statistical models of neural networks like DeepChrome, designed by Singh et al. (2016), which uses a convolutional neural network (CNN) not unlike those used in image-recognition software in order to classify gene expression data based on histone modification data, it is not unlikely that these types of tools will be foundational in the development of more complex biomarker modelling.
+Based on the success compared to state-of-the-art statistical models of neural networks like DeepChrome, designed by Singh et al. (2016), which uses a convolutional neural network (CNN) not unlike those used in image-recognition software in order to classify gene expression data based on histone modification data.
+These types of tools will likely be foundational in the development of more complex biomarker modelling.

 Deep learning algorithms employ a multi-layered abstraction where all input nodes are passed to intermediate layers which take as input weighted values from the preceding layer and output a single value, passed on to subsequent layers (Graves et al., 2020).
 These intermediate layers discover non-linear relationships between the inputs and outputs and pass along these higher-level features to subsequent nodes.
 A characteristic trait of such models is that typically they demand a large quantity of input data, however some success has been shown in smaller-scale studies using relatively simple neural networks to analyze serum biomarkers to predict cancers (Flores et al., 2013), (Li et al., 2017).
 Additionally, a 2019 study attempted to classify cases of primary open angle glaucoma using artificial neural networks against serological proteome analysis data (Beutgen et al., 2019).
 In this study, Beutgen et al. (2019) discovered CALD1, PGAM1, and VDAC2 as new biomarker candidates and were able to classify subjects with a sensitivity of 81% and specificity of 93% using these three new biomarkers in conjunction with previously identified biomarkers VIM and HSPD1.